TestStack/uia-custom-pattern-managed/README.md

 ### Providing and consuming new pattern ###

 Let's describe the process of exposing new pattern from your custom control.
-Here we'll extend standard `TextBox` control, so we will inherit our new control from it (`WpfAppWithAdvTextControl\AdvTextBox.cs`):
+Here we'll extend standard `TextBox` control, so we will inherit our new control from it ([here](https://github.com/ivan-danilov/uia-custom-pattern-managed/blob/master/WpfAppWithAdvTextControl/AdvTextBox.cs)):

 ```csharp
 public class AdvTextBox : TextBox